macbuse/macbuse.github.io/PROG/games.md

 Usually the system is modeled as a game and the efficiency is some function of the outcomes (e.g. maximum delay in a network, congestion in a transportation system, social welfare in an auction, ...).
 Different concepts of equilibrium can be used to model the selfish behavior of the agents, among which the most common is the Nash equilibrium.
 Different flavors of Nash equilibrium lead to variations of the notion of Price of Anarchy as Pure Price of Anarchy (for deterministic equilibria), Mixed Price of Anarchy (for randomized equilibria), and Bayes–Nash Price of Anarchy (for games with incomplete information).
 Solution concepts other than Nash equilibrium lead to variations such as the Price of Sinking.[2]

-The term Price of Anarchy was first used by Elias Koutsoupias and Christos Papadimitriou,[1][failed verification] but the idea of measuring inefficiency of equilibrium is older.[3]
+The term Price of Anarchy was first used by Elias Koutsoupias and Christos Papadimitriou, but the idea of measuring inefficiency of equilibrium is older.[3]
 The concept in its current form was designed to be the analogue of the 'approximation ratio' in an approximation algorithm or the 'competitive ratio' in an online algorithm.
 This is in the context of the current trend of analyzing games using algorithmic lenses (algorithmic game theory).

 ## Deepmind